michaeljohansen/mr-cleans-todo/README.md

 ## Example usage

-A simple day is shown here, without the syntax highlighting.
+Two simple days are shown here, without the syntax highlighting.
 TODO: Add screenshot instead.

 ```
 saturday 17.12.18 ~ Trondheim trip
 Awesome hotel breakfast.
 [x] Elv
     [x] talk to the person about the thing at 9:30
     [x] fix the bug in the user module
     [ ] finish planning of new wiki module
     [ ] team retrospective at 15
 Dinner at Solsiden with the team, at 17:30.
 [ ] Shopping
     [ ] pick up the IKEA-package at the post office